TwilioDevEd/call-forwarding-csharp/README.md

 1. Run the application.

-    Once ngrok is running, open up your browser and go to your ngrok URL.
+    Once ngrok is running, give your Twilio phone number a call.

 ## Meta